 The eastern beach front – 18 Mile Beach – is driveable and certainly provides a challenge at half tide, when you have to drive up on the softer sections of the beach.
 Low-tide travel is more relaxing, on firmer sand.

 Four wheel drives can access Flinders and Main Beach after obtaining a beach permit prior to driving on the beaches.
-The cost of an annual 4WD beach permit is $39.55.
-These can be obtained from the Visitor Centre at Cleveland, Stradbroke Ferries, Straddie Holiday Parks at Dunwich and a number of outlets on the island.
+Permits can be obtained from the Visitor Centre at Cleveland, Stradbroke Ferries, Straddie Holiday Parks at Dunwich and a number of outlets on the island.

 We camped behind the shallow frontal dunes at Flinders Beach and enjoyed two memorable days on Straddy.